SvenMichaelKlose/tunix/src/contrib/small-c/README.md

 ### Structures And Unions

 A 'struct' allows to group up items into named records.
-A 'union' is a struct where all elements share the same memory location.
-'struct' and 'union' may be mixed and nested.
+A 'union' is a struct where all elements share the same memory location.  'struct' and 'union' may be mixed and nested.

 Elements an be accessed via the dot operator '.' is the type is static or with the arrow operator '->' with a pointer to it.
+But indirections (using the arrow operator '->') cannot be queued up.

 ~~~C
 struct btnode {